API and Plugin Development

 Core API Methods

-Technical documentation for the plugin is hosted on GitHub.
+Technical documentation for the plugin library is hosted on GitHub.

 Example API Requests